 My grandfather encouraged him to stick to his cause until it was accomplished.
-Prior to his departure, my father composed a poem, Green Pine on Nam Hill.
+Prior to his departure, my father composed a poem, "The Green Pine-tree on Nam Hill."
 The poem expressed his firm resolve to bring a new spring of independence to the silk-embroidered land of three thousand ri by fighting on even if he were to be torn to pieces.